 Law enforcement and legal intervention (eg, arrest of the perpetrator, orders of protection, legal advocacy including asset protection)

-Alternative housing (eg, sheltered senior housing, nursing home placement)
+Alternative housing (eg, sheltered senior housing, nursing home placement, abuse shelters)

 If victims have decision-making capacity, they should help determine their own intervention.
 If they do not, the interdisciplinary team, ideally with a guardian or objective conservator, should make most decisions.
 Decisions are based on the severity of the violence, the victim’s previous lifestyle choices, and legal ramifications.
 Often, there is no single correct decision; each case must be carefully monitored.

-As members of the interdisciplinary team, nurses and social workers can help prevent elder abuse and monitor the results of interventions.
-A nurse, social worker, or both can be appointed as coordinator to ensure that pertinent information is accurately recorded, that relevant parties are contacted and kept informed, and that necessary care is available 24 h/day.
+As members of the interdisciplinary team, nurses and social workers can help prevent elder abuse and monitor their results.
+A nurse, social worker, or both can be appointed as coordinator to ensure that pertinent information is accurately recorded, that relevant parties are contacted and kept informed, and that necessary care is available 24 hours a day.

 In-service education about elder abuse should be offered to all nurses and social workers annually.
-In some states (eg, New York), education about child abuse (but not yet about elder abuse) is mandatory for physician, nursing, and social work licensure.
+In some states, education about child abuse is mandatory for physician, nursing, and social work licensure.
+However, mandated professional education on elder abuse is established in just a few states.

 All states require that suspected or confirmed abuse in an institution be reported, and most states require that abuse in the home also be reported.
 All US states have laws protecting and providing services for vulnerable, incapacitated, or disabled adults.

 In > 75% of US states, the agency designated to receive abuse reports is the state social service department (Adult Protective Services).
 In the remaining states, the designated agency is the state unit on aging.
 For abuse within an institution, the local long-term care ombudsman office should be contacted.
-Telephone numbers for these agencies and offices in any part of the US can be found by contacting the Eldercare Locator (800-677-1116) or the National Center on Elder Abuse (855-500-3537 or www.ncea.aoa.gov www.ncea.aoa.gov ) and giving the patient’s county and city of residence or zip code.
+Telephone numbers for these agencies and offices in any part of the US can be found by contacting the Eldercare Locator (800-677-1116 or www.eldercare.gov) or the National Center on Elder Abuse (855-500-3537 or www.ncea.acl.gov) and giving the patient’s county and city of residence or zip code.
 Health care practitioners should know reporting laws and procedures for their own states.

-Caregivers of a physically or cognitively impaired elderly person may not be able to provide adequate care or may not realize that their behavior sometimes borders on abuse.
+Caregivers of a physically or cognitively impaired older person may not be able to provide adequate care or may not realize that their behavior sometimes borders on abuse.
 These caregivers may be so immersed in their caregiving roles that they become socially isolated and lack an objective frame of reference for what constitutes normal caregiving.
-The deleterious effects of caregiver burden, including depression, an increase in stress-related disorders, and a shrinking social network, are well-documented (see Effects).
+The deleterious effects of caregiver burden Effects of caregiving Family caregivers play a key role in delaying and possibly preventing institutionalization of chronically ill older patients.
+Although neighbors and friends may help, about 89% of help in the... read more , including depression, an increase in stress-related disorders, and a shrinking social network, are well-documented.
 Physicians need to point out these effects to caregivers.
 Services to help caregivers include adult day care, respite programs, and home health care.
+Families should be referred for such services by using the Eldercare Locator (800-677-1116 or www.eldercare.gov) or the National Association of Area Agencies on Aging (202-872-0888 or HealthinAging.org).

-A physician or other health care practitioner may be the only person an abuse victim has contact with other than the perpetrator and should therefore be vigilant for risk factors and signs of abuse.
-Recognizing high-risk situations can prevent elder abuse—eg, when a frail or cognitively impaired elderly person is being cared for by someone with a history of substance abuse, violence, a psychiatric disorder, or caregiver burden.
-Physicians should pay particular attention when a frail elderly person (eg, a person with a recent history of stroke or a newly diagnosed condition) is discharged into a precarious home environment.
+A physician or other health care practitioner may be the only person an abuse victim has contact with other than the perpetrator and should therefore be vigilant for risk factors and signs of abuse Physical examination Elder abuse is physical or psychologic mistreatment, neglect, or financial exploitation of older adults.
+Common types of elder abuse include physical abuse, psychologic abuse, neglect, and financial... read more .
+Recognizing high-risk situations can prevent elder abuse—eg, when a frail or cognitively impaired person is being cared for by someone with a history of substance abuse, violence, a psychiatric disorder, or caregiver burden.
+Physicians should pay particular attention when a frail older person (eg, a person with a recent history of stroke or a newly diagnosed condition) is discharged into a precarious home environment.
 Physicians should also remember that perpetrators and victims may not fit stereotypes.

-Elderly people often agree to share their homes with family members who have drug or alcohol problems or serious psychiatric disorders.
-A family member may have been discharged from a mental or other institution to an elderly person’s home without having been screened for risk of causing abuse.
-Physicians should therefore counsel elderly patients considering such living arrangements, especially if the relationship was fraught with tension in the past.
+Older people often agree to share their homes with family members who have drug or alcohol problems or serious psychiatric disorders.
+A family member may have been discharged from a mental or other institution to an older person’s home without having been screened for risk of causing abuse.
+Physicians should therefore counsel patients considering such living arrangements, especially if the relationship was fraught with tension in the past.

 Patients can also actively decrease their risk of abuse (eg, by maintaining social relationships, by increasing social and community contacts).
 They should seek legal advice before signing any documents related to where they live or who makes financial decisions for them.